Ricky Ponting: Australia's first Champions Trophy victory

 In 2005 Ponting began using cricket bats with a graphite covering over the wooden blade of the bat, as did other players contracted to Kookaburra Sport.
 This was ruled by the MCC to have contravened Law 6.1, which states that bats have to be made of wood, although they may be "covered with material for protection, strengthening or repair not likely to cause unacceptable damage to the ball".
 Ponting and Kookaburra agreed to comply, before the series against South Africa.

 Australia continued their run in South Africa even in the absence of McGrath for family reasons.
 Ponting scored 103 and 116 in the Second Test in Durban, making it three Test centuries in consecutive innings at the ground.
 He ended the series with 348 runs at 58.00.
 Remarkably his performance at Durban meant that Ponting had scored twin centuries in three separate Tests between November 2005 and March 2006, as part of 1192 runs at 79.5 in nine matches over the same period.

 On 12 March 2006 Ponting scored 164 in only 105 balls in the 5th ODI against South Africa in Johannesburg, as Australia made a record total of 434 for 4, only to be beaten by South Africa's 438 for 9.
 At the end of the match Ponting was jointly awarded Man of the Match with Herschelle Gibbs.
 Ponting was not happy with the performance and once in the dressing rooms delivered "the biggest spray" he hoped to do while captain of Australia.

 The Australians moved on to their maiden Test tour of Bangladesh thereafter, and narrowly avoided an ignominious loss in the First Test at Fatullah.
 After the home side took an unexpected first innings lead, Ponting scored an unbeaten 118 in the second innings to guide his team to a three-wicket win.
 He scored 52 in the Second Test as Australia won by an innings and took the series 2–0.

 Australia won the 2006 ICC Champions Trophy in India, finally winning the ODI tournament that had eluded them despite their World Cup success.
 After the final in Mumbai, Ponting drew some criticism for appearing to ask BCCI president and Indian cabinet minister Sharad Pawar to "leave the podium" and pointing towards the exit with his finger, while his teammate Damien Martyn pushed him gently in the back so that his team could commence celebrations.
 The issue, while minor, was solved when Ponting issued a formal apology to Pawar.

 For his performances in 2006, he was named in the World ODI XI by the ICC.
-For his performances in 2006, he was named as captain of the World Test XI by Cricinfo.
+For his performances in 2006, he was named as captain of the World Test XI by ESPNcricinfo.